Children in Andhra Pradesh

 Child protection committees and village vigilance groups have been formed to prevent child abuse and exploitation and provide a safe environment for children.

-UNICEF’s cross- cutting interventions are built around two life cycle phases – early childhood development (3-6 years) and adolescent empowerment (10-19 years) – which cut across all the programme outcomes to address children’s and women’s rights.
+UNICEF’s cross-cutting interventions are built around two life-cycle phases – early childhood development (3-6 years) and adolescent empowerment (10-19 years) – which span all programme outcomes to advance children’s and women’s rights.

-UNICEF sees investing in the second decade of life as critical to break the inter-generational cycle of deprivations as adolescents have the potential to become change makers and are not just passive beneficiaries.
+UNICEF sees investing in the second decade of life as critical to breaking the inter-generational cycle of deprivation, as adolescents have the potential to become change-makers rather than just passive beneficiaries.

-UNICEF facilitates community dialogue and behavioural change aimed at creating spaces for adolescents to participate and promote change in areas of concern to them.
+UNICEF facilitates community dialogue and behavioural change to create spaces for adolescents to participate and promote change in areas of concern to them.
 UNICEF contributes to strengthening social protection programmes to enable adolescent girls to go to school and complete secondary education.

 UNICEF works closely with the state government and partners to ensure that children are given due recognition in the fiscal space.
 The state produced the first child budget statement last year.

-The state is prone to natural disasters with 11 districts vulnerable to frequent cyclones, affecting a sizable proportion of the state’s population.
+The state is prone to natural disasters, with 11 districts vulnerable to frequent cyclones that affect a sizable proportion of the state’s population.
 Similarly, 11 districts face frequent droughts.

-Support is given to mainstream disaster risk reduction into Child Rights agenda, through Comprehensive School Safety, strengthening Multi-Purpose Cyclone Shelters, CRIA and capacity building of stakeholders.
+Support is provided to mainstream disaster risk reduction into the Child Rights agenda through Comprehensive School Safety, strengthening Multi-Purpose Cyclone Shelters, CRIA, and capacity building of stakeholders.